LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

 .. member:: bytes->exportString(encoding::string)

-   Returns a string represeting the byte stream.
+   Returns a string representing the byte stream.
 Accepts a single parameter which is the character encoding (e.g. "ISO-8859-1", "UTF-8") for the export.

 .. member:: bytes->export8bits()